 However, all you need to know is that this deal was aborted.
 This was down to a failing to secure shareholder support and disagreements in valuation, which Jianwei claimed had been a challenge for many other 2020 deals.

-I think people have similar approaches and appetite in term of doing deals.
+I think people have similar approaches and appetite in terms of doing deals.
 However, valuation is an interesting topic, with people trying to normalise the performance and quantify COVID-19 impact.

 Nevertheless, there has been activity – as suggested by the SG 500.
 In July, Invitae and ArcherDX combined to create a global leader in comprehensive cancer genetics and precision oncology.
 The new entity is poised to transform care for cancer patients, accelerating adoption of genetics through the most comprehensive suite of products and services available.